 Her eyes were shut tight again, but there was no resistance anymore, and he stared at her flushed face as if he had never, ever seen a woman like this.
+He felt, suddenly, that this was the first time he had ever truly made love.
 He couldn’t remember a time he had become so desperate from nothing but someone else’s reactions.
 “Sansa, I need you.”

-And then it finally did stop.
+And then it finally did.
 As soon as it was over, he knew it as all over.

 He got off of her quickly and moved a sizable distance away.